pzuehlke/Turing-machine-tape-generator/README.md

 ## Output

-A nicely formatted string containing the entire LaTeX TikZ code for the generated grid diagram.
+A nicely formatted string containing the entire LaTeX TikZ code required to generate the corresponding diagram representing the tape.

 ## Writing the output to a text file